zayverrulez/cse15l-lab-reports/index.md

 ---
 A line of code:

-'System.out.println("What out...
-I think Motto Motto likes you...");'
+' System.out.println("What out...
+I think Motto Motto likes you..."); '

 Now a block of code:

 '''

 Boolean letsLink;
 if (you.areInterested()) {
   letsLink = true;
 } else {
   letsLink = false;
 }

 '''